-- Release disk with instance When you release the instance, the disk will be released together. - Delete automatic snapshots when releasing disk When you release the disk, all auto snapshots will be deleted.
-However, the snapshot you manually created will be retained.
-This option is not recommended.
+- Release disk with instance - When you release the instance, the disk will be released together. - Delete automatic snapshots when releasing disk

+When you release the disk, all auto snapshots will be deleted.
+However, the

 After attaching a disk, you need to log on to the instance to format disk partitions and attach new partitions.
 For details, refer to Next step at the bottom of this section.